alt3/Docusaurus.Powershell/.github/actions/psgallery-publisher/README.md

 # PSGallery Publisher

-Github Action for publishing a Powershell module (artifact) to the PSGallery.
+Github Action that publishes the newly built Powershell module from the artifact to the PSGallery.